On this page

 A UUID of a test user created on your SCIM server. randomUserEmail Runscope300Hfluaklab151@example.com

 An email address returned from your SCIM server.
-To see the details of tests, click the name of each particular test case to expand the section.
+To see test details, click the name of each particular test case to expand the section.
 The details have information on the Request, Response, and Connection for each HTTP request involved in the test.
-Each test sends a composed GET or POST request to your SCIM server, and the HTTP status received in response determines the success or failure of each test.
+Each test sends a composed GET or POST request to your SCIM server.
+The HTTP status received in the response determines the success or failure of each test.

-After the test is complete, the main panel displays the results of your test.
+After the test finishes, the main panel displays the test results.

-Since this test is running in your own Runscope instance, you can modify the tests to better fit your own environment and complete the test run again.
-If you need more technical details, see the SCIM Reference, or check out Test your SCIM API.
+Since this test is running in your own Runscope instance, you can modify the tests to better fit your own environment.
+Then, complete the test run again.
+If you need more technical details, see the SCIM Reference (opens new window) or Test your SCIM API.

 As you refine your SCIM implementation, you can share API test results with your teammates or with people outside of your organization:

-- From your Runscope dashboard, open the test result that you want to share.
+- From your Runscope dashboard, open the test results that you want to share.

-- Copy the URL for the test result, it will look something like this:
+- Copy the URL for the test result, it looks something like this:

 https://www.runscope.com/radar/abcdefghijkl/m01nopq2-3456-7r8s-9012-t34567uvw890/history/123ef4gh-i567-89j0-1k2l-3m4n5o678901